AndreasMadsen/immortal/README.md

 | **node 0.6** | confirmed*   | confirmed*   | confirmed   |
 | **node 0.4** | confirmed*   | confirmed*   | never       |

-> _*Okay so I will be honest in some situations a binary rebuild subroutine is used however
+> _*Okay so I will be honest in some situations a binary prebuild subroutine is used however
 > this has nothing to do with node, so there shouldn't be any issues.
 If there are please
 > file an issue._